Skip to content

 );

-The run() method sends a prompt to Codex, waits for the agent to complete its work (including file reads, edits, and command execution), and returns the final result.
+The run() method sends a prompt to Codex, waits for the agent to complete its work (including file reads, edits, and command execution), and resolves to a turn object.
+The agent’s final text is on turn.finalResponse; the full list of actions it took is on turn.items, and streaming runs expose token counts on turn.usage.

 Call run() again on the same thread to continue the conversation: